 Tailor-made jackets in velvet are now quiet the thing, and made medium-length, double-breasted, turned-back collar and pockets on either side; very much, in fact, on the order of the English top coat.

 A leader among art stove makers In the matter of ornamentation, our "Art Tile stove" is the leader among "Art stoves."
-Its mantle of embossed tiles, covering the entire stove and forming a solid shell around...
+Its mantle of embossed tiles...
 Click to read more...

 The buildings are to be like the old adobe houses of the early Spanish days; they will be one-storied, have deep window seats and open fireplaces, and the roofs will be covered with dark red tiles.
 The material is to be a fine cream colored sandstone.